gvwilson/thirdbit/src/fiction/bear/index.md

 "Of course, honored, of course," the troll said, already lost in one of the other volumes.
-Thokmay watched him read for a moment, wondering what Loghan and the rest of the Ninety Kingdoms were going to look like when everyone who wanted to could do the same, then reached for his writing brush and inkpot.
+Thokmay watched him read for a moment, wondering what Loghan and the rest of the Regimental Kingdoms were going to look like when everyone who wanted to could do the same, then reached for his writing brush and inkpot.
 At this rate,